strahinja08/my-puppeteer-project/README.md

 # my-puppeteer-project
-Ways of headlessly browse input forms w reload
+A way to headlessly browse input forms w reload.